 Breakfast was two chocolate croissants.
 I needed something quick, so I downed the pastries in my car on the way to work.
-Feeling full and high on sugar, I tackled my in box with gusto.
-But by 10am, my stomach was grumbling again – and lunch was hours away.
+Feeling full and high on sugar, I tackled my inbox with gusto.
+But by 10am, my gut was grumbling again – and lunch was hours away.
 It was nothing like the previous morning, when I made an egg-and-cheese sandwich on wholewheat toast.
 Even though that had about 800 fewer kilojoules than my chocolate croissant binge, it kept me full till 1pm.
 Both breakfasts were satisfying – at the time.
 What was the difference?

 Read on and you’ll be able to fill your gut – and then lose it.

 Think of your stomach as a balloon.
 As you eat, it stretches.
-And once it expands to its maximum capacity, the sensors throughout your digestive system tell your brain’s amygdale that it’s time to stop chowing down – regardless of what you’ve filled your belly with.
+And once it expands to its maximum capacity, the sensors throughout your digestive system tell your brain’s amygdala that it’s time to stop chowing down – regardless of what you’ve filled your belly with.
 (Bear in mind that eating half a roll of toilet paper would make you feel full.)
 To stretch your stomach without stuffing it with kilojoules (or paper products), you need water.
 Sports nutritionist Alan Aragon recommends drinking a glass 30 minutes before a meal and sipping frequently while eating.
 Water-rich foods – soup, salad, fruit and vegetables – will also fill your belly without contributing excessive kilojoules.

-Hunger Buster #2
+Hunger Buster #2 Fill Up With Fibre

 Fibre draws water from your body and from the food you’ve eaten, and transports it to your intestinal tract, helping to deliver that meal-ending satiation, according to a 2009 study by researchers at the University of Washington.
 Fibre may boost satiety, too.
 Since it passes through the body undigested, fibre slows the absorption of nutrients and makes you feel fuller longer, according to a 2008 study.
 A 2009 study in the Journal of the American Dietetic Association found that adding six grams of soluble fibre (such as ground flaxseed) to yoghurt provided the satiating power of an additional 1 080kJ.
 To reap the satiating benefits of fibre, aim for 25 to 35g daily.
 Refined carbohydrates, on the other hand – like in those croissants – are satiety killers.
 When participants in a 2008 British study drank a high-carb beverage for breakfast, they reported feeling hungrier at lunch than when they drank a beverage high in protein.
 Here’s why: too much sugar brings on a rapid spike in insulin, which causes a sugar crash later and triggers a craving for more food.

-Hunger Buster #3
+Hunger Buster #3 Pack In The Protein

 Protein, your muscle-growing fuel, also has the power to raise levels of peptides – synthesized amino acids – in your stomach.
 “These peptides initiate cross-talk with the brain on a molecular level to send out satiety signals,” says Aragon.
 He recommends aiming for 20 to 40g of protein at each meal.